NikSac17/React-Components/README.md

 # React-Components

-This repo will contain different reacr components, which user can use in their project.
+This repo will contain different react components, which user can use in their project.